 With constant updates, Apple maintains an industry-renowned encryption technology.
 However, due to the internal structures of the platform, exploiting the iOS firmware can leave everything open and readily available to a data breach.

-With the huge spectrum of devices available on the Android platform, its equal parts slack space and OS Kernel.
+With the huge spectrum of devices available on the Android platform, its equal parts slack space, and OS Kernel.
 However, it also suffers from significant temporary memory issues.
 From deleted files to contacts and text messages, your data is available for the taking.

-Blackberry has an industry leading encryption for its BBM messaging client.
+Blackberry has an industry-leading encryption for its BBM messaging client.
 Unfortunately for corporations and consumers alike, that does not include locally stored data.

-Although not explicitly a platform, data recovery and forensics research studying mobile devices specifically show without question that corporations should walk before they run with secure management protocols in the cloud.
+Although not explicitly a platform, data recovery, and forensics research studying mobile devices specifically show without question that corporations should walk before they run with secure management protocols in the cloud.
 From a corporate policy perspective, cloud applications can introduce multiple opportunities for data to leak into unauthorized hands.

 A secure data management process should start when devices are received.
-Each device has it’s own unique serial identifier as well as an IMEI (International Mobile Equipment Identity) to allow international tracking.
-Does your company have a policy to set a standardized password to it's devices, change the password on a recurring, scheduled interval, and remove default passwords that come pre-installed with a device?
+Each device has its own unique serial identifier as well as an IMEI (International Mobile Equipment Identity) to allow international tracking.
+Does your company have the policy to set a standardized password to its devices, change the password on a recurring, scheduled interval, and remove default passwords that come pre-installed with a device?
 If so, adding this additional level of individual device tracking is incredibly valuable to the firm from both a recovery perspective when reselling the devices and also from a heuristics perspective, as it maintains best practices for asset management, by providing a more solidified path for accounting and asset tracking.
 With 95% of data breaches showing physical asset management and human error as the weak link, physical asset tracking is the most important, and easiest component to implement, of a Secure Data Management Policy.

 Mobile devices are a source of convenience and operational functionality for organizations today.
 However, they also open the door to a variety of security concerns.
 Policies regulating access credentials and tracking protocols are a critical first step in safeguarding data on mobile devices.
-Retiring mobile technology also requires special techniques to account for solid state drives.
+Retiring mobile technology also requires special techniques to account for solid-state drives.